Nioux/AideDeJeu/Data/spells_vo.md

 [][SpellVO]

 # Create Undead
-- NameVO: [Création de mort-vivant]
+- AltName: [Création de mort-vivant]
 - CastingTime: 1 minute
 - Components: V, S, M (one clay pot filled with grave dirt, one clay pot filled with brackish water, and one 150 gp black onyx stone for each corpse)
 - Duration: Instantaneous